rdentato/try/README.md

      if (something) leave(); // Only exit via `leave()` ... do something else ...
   }
-  catch(check_function) { // a function `int f(int)`
-     // The specified function (with signature int f(int x)) is
-     // called passing the exception number as the argument.
-     // The block of code is executed if the functions returns
-     // a non-zero value.
-If 0 is returned the exception is
-     // not cought.
-This can be useful, for example, to handle a
-     // group of exceptions all together.
-     ... do something ...
-  }
   catch() { // nothing
      // Block of code that is executed if no other handler
      // catches the exception.
 It is highly reccomended to
      // ALWAYS have a catch() block; unhandled exceptions
      // will make the program abort().
+     // Another use of default handler could be, for example,
+     // To process a group of exceptions all together.
   }
 ```
 Remember to never leave a try/catch block with return, goto or break!